MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/embedapps/embed-app-application-access-management.md

 3. On the **Manage VARs access** page, specify if VARs must be able to approve customers.

     > [!IMPORTANT]
     > This step enables application access management.
 Once you have allowed VARs to approve customers, it won't take effect until you save the change.
-Be aware that once you save, any existing VAR customers already using your [!INCLUDE[embedapp](../developer/includes/embedapp.md)] and any new customers will be blocked from access by default, until the VAR explicitly enables the app for them.
+Be aware that once you save, any existing VAR customers already using your [!INCLUDE[embedapp](../developer/includes/embedapp.md)] without previously enabling this on their tenant and any new customers will be blocked from access by default, until the VAR explicitly enables the app for them.
+We recommend that you enable your [!INCLUDE[embedapp](../developer/includes/embedapp.md)] on your customer tenants before you enable application access management in LCS.

 4. Now you start to register VARs.
 Select **+Add**.
 5. On the **Register new VAR Tenant**, enter the VAR's Microsoft ID in the **Tenant ID** box.